gwinn/bzgen/README.md

 bzgen
 =======

-Simple generator for bind dns server.
+Simple generator of zone files for Bind.